caloon/UnsupportedOSVersionAlert/README.md

 #### Manually
 1. Download and drop ```UnsupportedOSVersionAlert.swift``` in your project.
-2. [Work in Progress] Drop the language files into your project.
+2. Drop the language files into your project.
 3. Done!

 ## Usage example